pavelmc/amake/README.md

 You see the point? that's why I have embedded some aliases and I can update it along the way to make your life easier.

-Even so if there is no alias for a supported board you can use it, just activate the option in the Arduino IDE for showing debug output on compiling and take a peek on the debug output, look for a -fqbn parameter in the fisrt lines (scroll to the right)
+Even so if there is no alias for a supported board, you can compile a sketch against it, just activate the option in the Arduino IDE for showing debug output on compiling and take a peek on the debug output, look for a -fqbn parameter in the first lines (scroll to the right)

 For example, you can see an output like this for a Arduino Star Otto (STM23F4) board: